 Recreational Vehicle Transport Services

-Recreational vehicles come in all different sizes and makes and variations that finding transportation services for your RV can be challenging at best and daunting at worst.
+Recreational vehicles come in all different sizes, makes and variations.
+This can make finding transportation services for your RV challenging at best and daunting at worst.
 Many companies don’t handle such large vehicles – they’re expensive and almost not worth it to transport because there are so few carriers out there that can handle them, especially longer recreational vehicles, which are naturally heavier as well.
-In this helpful article you’ll learn a bit about how recreational vehicles are shipped and some of the restrictions that come with it, as well as how all that affects your auto transport prices.

-Recreational Vehicles
+Shipping Recreational Vehicles

 Recreational vehicles come in several different variants.
 To start, you have the travel trailer, which must be towed behind a vehicle if you want to move it.
 If you want to transport it, it will either be towed by someone with their own truck or it will be loaded onto the back of a flatbed trailer, where it will be secured into place and then transported to wherever it is it needs to go.
 Recreational vehicles such as motor homes, which have a cab and chassis and can be driven under their own power, are a bit easier to ship because they can be driven, but they will almost always need a flatbed transport carrier in order to move them because many are over 25 feet long, and they all weigh a lot more than a ton.